k-boyle/Oktane/README.md

                                                                                 // CommandHandler#modules, and CommandHandler#commands
 @Description("This is a command module")                                        // Can be used in help displays
 @Aliases({"a", "b"})                                                            // commands inside a group must have the group prefix to execute, e.g. "a echo"
-@Require(precondition = RequireOwnerPrecondition.class)                         // The preconditions to run to determine whether a module is executable or not
 @Singleton                                                                      // Makes the module a singleton (transient by default)
 @Synchronised                                                                   // Makes it so that all commands in the module are synchronised on a shared lock public class OktaneCommandModule extends ModuleBase<OktaneCommandContext> {